YoussefMKM/country-pls/README.md

 ![](preview.gif) <br>
 __Note__: <br>
 You would need an internet connexion to use the History and Map tab.<br>
-Also please beware that the Google embed in the *Map* tab can sometimes behave unexpectadly.
+Please beware that the Google embed in the *Map* tab can sometimes behave unexpectadly.
 Use the Refresh button to fix it.<br>
+In the *Map* tab, the language of the google embed depends on your current region of your ip adress.
+For example if you were in japan, the language would change to japanese unless you use a VPN.

 ## Overview
 country_pls has 3 tabs at the moment: General infos, History and Map.<br>